Up to 60% off sofas & mattresses — limited‑time deals.

 If you want the shortest path to a good decision, use this order: room first, measurements second, comfort third, category name last.

-• Verify doorways, halls, and diagonal depth before ordering
+• Verify doorways, halls, stair turns, and diagonal depth before ordering.

 Is a loveseat just a small sofa?

 In everyday shopping, that is usually the safest working definition.
-Dictionaries treat the loveseat as seating for two, and retail guides place it below the standard sofa in width and capacity.
-The caution is that some oversized loveseats and compact sofas overlap, so measurements still matter more than the name.
+The caution is that oversized loveseats and compact sofas can overlap, so measurements still matter more than the label.

 What is an apartment sofa?

-An apartment sofa is a scaled-down sofa, not merely another word for loveseat.
-Current size guides place it between loveseats and standard sofas, which is why it works well in condos, rentals, and tighter living rooms that still need sofa-like proportions.
+An apartment sofa is a scaled-down sofa, not just another word for loveseat.
+It usually sits between a loveseat and a standard sofa in width, which is why it works well in tighter living rooms that still need sofa-like proportions.

 Is a couch different from a sofa?